lucamess/c/questions.md

-### 1. Write a program that uses printf to display the following picture
+### 1. Write a program that uses printf to display the following

 ```
        *